Reasons To Replace Missing Teeth With Dental Implants

 Missing teeth can affect so much more than the appearance of your smile – but with age and through certain lifestyle factors, our Bolton dentists note that they’re becoming increasingly common in the adult population.

-In this post, our dentists talk through the surprising reasons you should replace your missing teeth, and also detail our revolutionary dental implants treatment, which can help ‘fix’ your smile once again.
+In this post, our dentists talk through the surprising reasons you should replace your missing teeth, and also detail our revolutionary dental implant treatment, which can help ‘fix’ your smile once again.

 1. Biting & chewing

-Dental implants are a great way to restore biting and chewing function to your teeth, which means no food need be off the menu.
-With crowns made of strong, natural-looking porcelain, and roots made of sturdy, biocompatible aluminium, our clever dental implants also look the real deal, too.
+Dental implants are a great way to restore biting and chewing function to your teeth, which means no food need to be off the menu.
+With crowns made of strong, natural-looking porcelain and roots made of sturdy, biocompatible aluminium, our clever dental implants also look the real deal, too.